ArthurFerreira2/reinette-II-plus-dot-py/README.md

 Drag'n drop a floppy image will make the computer load it.
 The title bar shows :
 - The frame rate
-- If active, the drive head position (track/nibble) with R/W indicating if reading or writting
+- If active, the drive head position (track/nibble) with R/W indicating if reading or writing
 - The name of the floppy if one has been loaded.